complementizer/rl-sentence-compression/README.md

 ### Hill Climbing Baseline

-We implemented a search-based baseline for sentence compression using hill climbing.
+We implemented a search-based baseline for sentence compression using hill climbing, based on [Discrete Optimization for Unsupervised Sentence Summarization with Word-Level Extraction](https://arxiv.org/abs/2005.01791).
+A difference to the original method is that we only restart the search if no unknown neighbour state can be found, i.e. dynamically instead of in equal-paced intervals.

 **Producing summaries**<br>
 The budget of search steps is controlled with `--steps`.